Dec 05, 2016 07:19 AM Category: Africa

 The Seychelles chapter of The Banknote Book is now available for individual sale at US$9.99, and as a free download to subscribers.

-This 18-page catalog covers every note (147 types and varieties, including 39 notes unlisted in the SCWPM) issued by the Government of Seychelles from 1914 to 1975, and the Central Bank of Seychelles from 1983 to present day.
+This 17-page catalog covers notes issued by the Government of Seychelles from 1914 to 1975, and the Central Bank of Seychelles from 1983 to present.
+Revised 18 June 2016.

 Each chapter of The Banknote Book includes detailed descriptions and background information, full-color images, and accurate valuations.
 The Banknote Book also features: